If you’re an investor looking to make a positive impact with your portfolio, you may want to consider investing in ESG stocks.

 With $650 billion worth of assets under management in 30 countries, the company covers a lot of ground, which makes its ESG ratings even more impressive.

-All of its core office buildings are green, and it issued about $7 billion to finance related to sustainability.
+All of its core office buildings are green, and it issued about $7 billion to sustainability-related finance.
 At the social level, the company boasts equality and health and safety training for its employees.

 The return potential leans more heavily towards capital appreciation than dividends, as the yield rarely exceeds 2%.
 But the growth potential makes up for it.